The Greenpoint Environmental Education Center at Brooklyn Public Library

 Greenpoint Library is one of Brooklyn Public Library's (BPL) busiest branches.
 Known for its collections for the local Polish community, as well as diverse cultural, early childhood literacy and health programs, the branch is an essential community hub that has outgrown its current configuration.

-In addition, the GEEC will offer a much-needed, centrally-located space where community groups dedicated to addressing environmental issues can hold meetings and host public programming and workshops.
+In addition, the expanded Library and Environmental Education Center will offer a much-needed neighborhood space where local groups dedicated to addressing environmental issues can hold meetings and host public programming and workshops.

 - A 6,500-square-foot environmental education center on the Library’s new 2nd floor, increasing public space by more than 80%

-- Accessible green roof with open space for public use, native plant landscaping and greenhouse learning center
+- Accessible green roof with open space for public use and native plant landscaping

 - LEED Silver Green Building Certification through “green” building components – including energy efficient windows; high efficiency heating, ventilation and air conditioning and lighting systems; water efficient plumbing systems and fixtures; rainwater harvesting and other storm water runoff and control systems; and alternative energy systems such as solar arrays and wind turbines